JosipVucic/ES_Cleaner/README.md

 # ES_Cleaner

-Expert system for a floor cleaning robot developed in CLIPS and simulated in a Java GUI.
+ES_Cleaner is an expert system designed for simulating the behavior of a floor cleaning robot.
+The simulation is presented through a Java Swing GUI, providing an interactive and visual representation of the robot's cleaning capabilities.
+The expert system, developed in CLIPS, governs the decision-making process of the virtual cleaning robot.

+## Features:

+- **Java Swing GUI:**
+  - Utilizes a Java Swing-based graphical user interface to simulate the floor cleaning robot's actions.

+- **CLIPS Expert System:**
+  - The decision-making logic for the robot is implemented using CLIPS, an expert system development tool.

+## Building the Project:

+To build the JAR file for ES_Cleaner, follow these steps:

+1. **Include lib Folder:**
-To build the jar file in the lib folder must be included in the project.
+   - Ensure the `lib` folder is included in the project.

+2. **CLIPSJNI.dll:**
-CLIPSJNI.dll is reuqired for running executable jar files and must be in the same folder as them.
+   - The `CLIPSJNI.dll` file is required for running executable JAR files.
+Place it in the same folder as the JAR files.
-CLIPSJNI.dll comes in 32 and 64 bit versions rename the 32/64 .dll files to CLIPSJNI.dll according to the system you are trying to run on.
+   - Note: `CLIPSJNI.dll` comes in 32-bit and 64-bit versions.
+Rename the appropriate version to `CLIPSJNI.dll` based on your system architecture.

+## Running the Application:

-You can use run.bat to run the provided jar file on windows.
+- Use the provided `run.bat` script to execute the JAR file on Windows.

+## Note:

+- The `CLIPSJNI.dll` file is crucial for the proper functioning of the executable JAR files.
+Ensure it is placed in the same directory as the JAR files.

+## License:

+This project is licensed under the [MIT License](LICENSE), encouraging collaboration and sharing.